Hear $\pi$ from Quantum Galperin Billiards: Semiclassical model

 In the classical model, the full change of phase of \emph{action-angle} variables is $\pi^{2}R$ \cite{11} and the collision times is $[\frac{\pi}{\beta}]$ with $ \beta = \mathrm{arccot} R$ \cite{8}.
 When $n \rightarrow + \infty$ and $R \rightarrow + \infty$, the phase difference (\ref{2.9}) in the semiclassical model is equal to the full change of phase in the classical model.
 At the same time, the number of extremums in the semiclassical model is equal to the collision times in the classical model.
 We define a \emph{normalized} time as

-where $\sgn$ is the sign function and $\rho =\sqrt{Mx^{2}+my^{2}}$.
+where sgn is the sign function, $\rho =\sqrt{M}x$ in the semiclassical model while $\rho =\sqrt{Mx^{2}+my^{2}}$ in the classical one, and the values of $\rho_{\min }$ are their minimums.
+Here, we mix $y$ in $\rho $ for the classical model to avoid the case that $x$ may remain stationary in a finite time interval at its retracing point.
+When $M\gg m$, the two definitions of $\rho $ consistent with each other.
 As $t$ increases from $0$ to $+ \infty$, the value of $\alpha $ changes continuously from $ -\frac{\pi }{2}$ to $ \frac{\pi }{2}$, and $\rho$ decreases from $+ \infty$ to $\rho_{\min }$ and then goes back to $+ \infty$.
 Using $ \alpha $ as the variable, in Fig. \ref{SYX}, we show $x$ comparison between the average position $\bar{y}$ and the result of a corresponding classical model.
 In general, the oscillation of $\bar{y}$ correspond to the collisions in classical mechanics.
 The period of the quantum oscillation is greater than the one of the classical collisions, while the difference between them is reduced as the quantum number $n$ increases.